m1337v/iOSRE/README.md

     return NO;
 }

-#pragma mark 通过环境变量DYLD_INSERT_LIBRARIES检测是否越狱
+#pragma mark Jailbreak detection via environment variable DYLD_INSERT_LIBRARIES
 BOOL dyldEnvironmentVariables ()
 {
     if(TARGET_IPHONE_SIMULATOR)return NO;
     return !(NULL == getenv("DYLD_INSERT_LIBRARIES"));
 }

-#pragma mark 校验当前进程是否为调试模式，hook sysctl方法可以绕过
+#pragma mark Verify that the current process is in debug mode, the hook sysctl method can be bypassed.
 // Returns true if the current process is being debugged (either
 // running under the debugger or has a debugger attached post facto).
 // Thanks to https://developer.apple.com/library/archive/qa/qa1361/_index.html